stwomack/pcf-hugo-workshop/content/post/lab-1.md

     $ cf env <studentXX>-cities-service
     ````

-5. Check the MySQL database to see that it now contains data using MySQL Workbench or a similar tool.
+5. Check the MySQL database through the `Manage` link in the App Manager to see that it now contains data.